john-hen/demo-Sphinx-autodoc/docs/overview.rst

 Unless you want single back-ticks to denote ``literals``, as they do in Markdown.
-Then you might configure ```default_role = 'literal'``, but would have to write ``:any:`Class1``` to create a reference to the API documentation of :any:`Class1`.
+Then you might configure ```default_role = 'literal'``, but would have to write ``:any:`Class1``` to create a reference to the API documentation of `Class1`.
 So pick your poison.

-Some people like to document the API within the hand-written general documentation as they go along.
+Some people like to document the API within the general documentation as they go along.
 So instead of just referring to `Class1`, they pull in its doc-string somewhere in the text:

 .. autoclass:: package.classes.Class1
     :noindex: